 LCK Regular Season

-Every LCK season is separated into Spring and Summer Splits.
+Every LCK season is separated into Spring and Summer Splits, each with its own LCK standings.
 The regular season split takes place over the span of 9 weeks, and 10 teams compete with each other for the opportunity to reach the playoffs.
 The matches are conducted in a Double Round Robin format where every lineup plays two Bo3s (sets of three games) against every opponent.
 The first one to reach two game victories takes the match, but individual game records can also come into play during the playoffs seeding.

-Once the regular split comes to an end, the top 5 teams move on to the LCK playoffs.
-The seeding process is quite unusual, as it puts a strong emphasis on the regular season performance.
-For example, a team that finished the regular split in first place is seeded directly into the finals, a second-place team gets a bye to the semifinals, a team that comes after that qualifies for the quarterfinals, and two lineups below it have to play in a wildcard match.
+Once the regular split comes to an end, the top 5 teams in the LCK standings move on to the LCK playoffs.
+The seeding process used to be quite unusual, as it put a strong emphasis on the regular season performance.
+For example, a team that finished the regular split in first place was seeded directly into the finals, a second-place team gota bye to the semifinals, the next team qualified for the quarterfinals, and the next had to play in a wildcard match.

-This means that a team with the best regular split showing is the equivalent of a final boss that everyone else is desperately trying to challenge.
-And since it’s only playing the very last series of the LCK season, that team gets ample opportunities to study the playstyles of other lineups while concealing its own strategies.
-Needless to say, this is a monumental advantage, and every team wants to go straight to the finals to have the best chance of claiming the trophy.
+This means that a team with the best regular split showing was the equivalent of a final boss that everyone else was desperately trying to challenge.
+And since it’s only playing the very last series of the LCK season, that team gotample opportunities to study the playstyles of other lineups while concealing its own strategies.
+Needless to say, this was a monumental advantage, and every team wants to go straight to the finals to have the best chance of claiming the trophy.
+This also has a huge impact on the LCK odds as the team winning the regular season has a huge edge over the field.

 All playoffs matches are conducted in a Bo5 series format, meaning that the first team to win three games advances to the next round of the competition.
 The only exception is the wildcard match that still takes the form of a Bo3.
 Playoffs contenders receive Championship Points that go towards qualifying for the World Championship (or Worlds).
 Naturally, the first-place team gets the most points, and the fifth-place team gets the least.

 Unlike with other major leagues, two teams with the worst regular split records have to fight for their LCK spots.
 And that means relegation.
 The promotion/relegation tournament pits the bottom-2 LCK teams against the top-2 CK (Challenger Korea) teams.
 These lineups battle each other in a competition similar to the playoffs, and if one of the LCK teams loses, it’s eliminated from the league.
-Meanwhile, one of the CK teams takes its plays.
+Meanwhile, one of the CK teams takes its plays and gets into the cross hairs of fans and pundits, usually as underdogs in the LCK betting landscape.

 Relegation serves as an added incentive for teams to remain competitive throughout the entire season.
 After all, there’s always someone else ready to take their spot.
 Additionally, up-and-coming lineups can use this opportunity to qualify for the LCK and prove their worth against the best teams in the world.